marton-helli-aimotive/weather_data/.github/chatmodes/implement.chatmode.md

 Process for this milestone:
 1. Restate the milestone goal and success criteria in your own words to confirm understanding.
 2. Identify any parts of the existing code or README that are relevant to this milestone.
 3. Write the implementation in small, logical steps, explaining what you are doing as you go.
+Keep the documentation minimal within docstrings and few comments.
 4. After writing the code, explain how it fulfills the success criteria.
-5. Propose a minimal set of tests or checks that would confirm the milestone is complete and working as intended.
+5. Create a minimal set of tests or checks that would confirm the milestone is complete and working as intended.

 Important constraints:
 - Do not start other milestones.